CEREBRUS-MAXIMUS/Surfer-Data/src/main/Companies/OpenAI/chatgpt.md

 1. DOM Manipulation: The module relies on specific element attributes and text content to navigate the ChatGPT interface.
 2. Timing: Fixed timeouts are used to account for page load times.
 3. Element Visibility: The function waits for specific elements to appear before interacting with them.
+4. Dynamic Download: The function goes to gmail and downloads the exported file.

 ## Future Improvements

 1. Error Handling: Implement more robust error handling for each step of the process.
 2. Dynamic Waiting: Replace fixed timeouts with dynamic waiting for elements to appear.
-3. Automatic Download: Implement automatic access to the user's email to download the exported file.
+3. Dynamic Download: While this works on gmail, not every user has a gmail account.
+Thus, other platforms need to be handled.
 4. Progress Tracking: Implement a way to track and report the export progress.